About Us

 About the Facility

 The Herbert Hoover Presidential Library and Museum was opened to the public on August 10, 1962, Mr. Hoover's 88th birthday.
-In 1992 the museum increased in size from 32,000 to 44,500 square feet.
-The permanent galleries tell the story of Hoover's fifty years of public service and the large temporary gallery features changing exhibits.
-The Library and Museum also includes a 180 seat autitorium, a multi-purpose room and a conference room.
+In 1992, the museum increased in size from 32,000 to 44,500 square feet.
+The permanent galleries tell the story of Hoover's years of public service and the large temporary gallery features changing exhibits.
+The Library and Museum also includes the 180-seat Figge Auditorium, the Olberg Multi-Purpose Room, and a conference room.

 The National Archives and Presidential Libraries